 The Finance Manager has approved a Petty Cash float of \$400.
-The Petty Cash float must be kept in a secure location at all times.
+The Petty Cash float must always be kept in a secure location.

-Petty cash may be used for the urgent direct acquisition of goods and services up to the maximum value of \$100 per transaction.
+Petty cash may be used for the urgent direct acquisition of goods and services up to \$100 per transaction.
 Reimbursement for items of a higher value should be made through accounts payable.